vatesfr/xen-orchestra/docs/docs/users.md

 > If you get a certificate error.
 Try to add a newline at the bottom of the Certificate field in Xen Orchestra.

 The first login will create the user inside XO, as a non-privileged user.
-An administrator then has to promote the user to the apropriate group.
+An administrator then has to promote the user to the appropriate group.
 (XO: Settings/Users).

 ![](./assets/saml-googleworkspace1.png)